California congressional race could help tilt House control

 Valadao was never a Trump loyalist, and the former president’s continued influence over the GOP could prove tricky for the congressman, who is one of a handful of Republicans remaining in the House who backed Trump’s impeachment.

-Valadao didn’t support then-candidate Trump in 2016, but then backed his reelection four years later.
+Valadao didn’t support then-candidate Trump in 2016, but he then backed his reelection four years later.
 However, Valadao would break with Trump’s White House at times, including criticizing the administration for family separations at the border.
 He ran in 2020 as “an independent problem solver” and in one ad highlighted his work with former President Barack Obama on water issues critical the farm-belt region.

 He has called Trump a driving force in the Jan.
 6 Capitol insurrection.
 Trump’s “inciting rhetoric was un-American, abhorrent, and absolutely an impeachable offense,” Valadao said.